joolstorrentecalo/gitlab-foss/doc/api/draft_notes.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Documentation for the REST API for draft notes (unpublished comments) in GitLab."
 ---

 # Draft Notes API